 For a typical remodel in the DMV, total design and engineering fees often range between 8% to 20% of the total construction budget.
 This fee is generally distributed among the design team as follows:

-- Design Services: Roughly 70% to 80% of the total fee.
+- Design Services: About 60% to 80% of the total fee is design fees.
 This covers zoning/code research, the SD/DD/CD phases, and consultant coordination.

 - Structural Engineering: Usually 10% to 15% of the fee.
 Licensed engineered drawings are a must for any load bearing components of the project.